 Another interesting documentary on the civil rights movement is The Freedom Riders.
 The film tells the true story of a group of black and white civil rights activists travelling the southern states of America in order to challenge segregation in the 1960s.

-For those who’d prefer to swap a screen for a book instead, we’d recommend The Fire Next Time by Baldwin, an essay about the black and white segregation in the 1960s and the struggle for equal rights.
+The Fire Next Time by Baldwin, an essay about the black and white segregation in the 1960s and the struggle for equal rights.
 While we’ve got Baldwin on our reading list, we’d also recommend his powerful Notes of a Native Son which has essays on everything from the white emulation of the black press to his own experiences with Jim Crow laws.

 Brit(ish): On race, identity and belonging, by Afua Hirsch is also well worth a read.
 Looking at the identity crisis that many Brits face due to skin colour, this deep dive into the black experience is broadly a memoir and reflection on historical events in Britain that have shaped the way Brits of colour feel about their identity and roots.

 For a younger perspective, The Freedom Writer’s Diary is a collection of essays written by the culturally marginalised students of an English teacher.
 The teacher was given a class of supposedly ‘unteachable students’ who she encouraged to write about their struggles, hopes and feelings in the face of a society that had given up on them.
 The result is a unique look at the racial struggle from the desks of a school classroom.

 British rapper Akala contributes to the discussion on race with the excellent Race & Class in the Ruins of Empire.
 The British Empire still casts a shadow over both recent British history and the present day, and Akala’s book explores how inequalities in race and class have played out through the empire and beyond, all displayed through the prism of Akala’s own memoirs.